 By Darlene Springer

+Ladies of the Methodist Church spent time preparing items for a sale and supper planned for the following Wednesday afternoon and evening.
+Others spent the day at home and caught up on reading they had wanted to do.
 Probably that day there were some who read The Ellsworth American for the week.
 It had come out on Wednesday, but this was the first chance they had had the time to sit down and read it.
 There had been a City Council meeting the past week.
-Several businessmen, headed by H. F. Wescott, had petitioned the council to condemn the old Bijou theatre that was located at the rear of the stores on the north side of Main Street.
-It was old and somewhat in disrepair.
+Several businessmen, headed by H. F. Wescott, had petitioned the council to condemn the old Bijou Theatre that was located at the rear of the stores on the north side of Main Street.
+It was old and in disrepair.
 Morang’s had been using it for storage and a workshop, but many thought it to be a fire menace and there had already been too many fires in Ellsworth.
 They wanted this old building condemned and torn down.
 Their petition was referred to the building commissioner.

-There HAD been too many fires in Ellsworth; many of them were never attributable to any source other than a firebug.
+There had been too many fires in Ellsworth; many of them were never attributable to any source other than a firebug.
 As the day came to an end, the sun would set, the wind still blowing.
 Children would be put to bed, in anticipation of school the next morning.
-Things were quieting down for the night, even though it had already been a quiet day.
+Things were quieting down for the night after a quiet day.
 As the hours ticked by, little did anyone realize that this would be the last such day for a very long time.
 Peace and serenity were about to be broken, and a night’s sleep was not to be had, probably by any resident of the city of Ellsworth.

 From the very beginning it was evident that this fire was way beyond anything the Ellsworth Fire Department could handle on its own.
 The department had two pumpers and a hook-and-ladder truck.
 And while all of those who were called to assist responded with urgency, the fire spread almost with intelligent determination.
 Aided by the wind and tinder-dry frame buildings, the fire was beyond control from the first alarm and would rage for nearly seven hours.

-Bangor, Blue Hill and Bar Harbor were just three of at least 14 departments who responded to the call to help.
-All of them found the roads toward Ellsworth crowded with cars of the curious and the anxious.
+Bangor, Blue Hill and Bar Harbor were three of at least 14 departments that responded to the call to help.
+All found the roads to Ellsworth crowded with cars of the curious and the anxious.
 And as they traveled, they attracted more followers in their wake.

 Everybody, it seemed, was doing something.
-If they couldn’t fight fire, they were busy taking things out of their house, store, barns, garages or storage buildings.
-People whose own homes were not in danger of burning helped others by providing transportation, storage space or just lending a pair of hands to do what was needed.
+If they couldn’t fight fire, they were busy taking things out of their houses, stores, barns, garages or storage buildings.
+People whose own homes were not in danger helped others by providing transportation, storage space or just lending a pair of hands.
 There are as many stories of what happened that night as there were people in the city.

 Citizens used every means available to fight the fire, everything from garden hoses, as long as there was water in the pipes, to bucket brigades.
-When the water mains were emptied (totally about 1 a.m.), the Union River provided a ready source of water, at least until the tide went out.
+When the water mains were emptied (about 1 a.m.), the Union River provided a ready source of water, at least until the tide went out.
 As the fire spread up Main Street, it was hoped the fire could be stopped from jumping School Street, and perhaps could be stopped short of Hancock Hall.
 A plan was hatched to dynamite the Partridge House, in the hope that with an empty lot in between, the fire would not get a start on the brick building of Hancock Hall.
 In the hurry to make a plan and put it into action, dynamite seemed like a reasonable course.
-The plan was carried out and the Partridge house was dynamited.
+Alas, it was not to be totally successful.
+The plan was carried out and the Partridge House was dynamited.
 However, in hindsight, too much dynamite was used and rather than stopping the flames and making a void between the fire and Hancock Hall, the blast was so great it blew all the windows out of Hancock Hall, and blew in burning debris that hastened the destruction of the building.

 In efforts to save what they could, furniture and household items were removed from buildings in the path of fire.
 While some was stored in various barns and storehouses around the city, much was simply piled up in vacant lots, sidewalks and on lawns around town.
 It was said that the fire was not “under control” until about 4 a.m. on Monday, but a plainer truth is the fire was never under control.
 The wind subsided and the fire simply burned itself out.